rohnshrma/jeet-web-dev/css sessions/css_box_model_backgrounds.md

 ---

 ## 5. `background-size`
-Controls how large the background image is drawn:
+Controls how large the picture should be drawn:
-- `cover`: fills the box (may crop).
+- `cover`: fill the whole box (extra parts get cropped).
-- `contain`: shows entire image (may letterbox).
+- `contain`: show the full picture (empty gaps may appear).
-- Exact sizes like `200px` also work.
+- Exact sizes: `200px`, `50% 100%`, etc.

 **HTML**
 ```html